GAIA-IFAC-CNR/Glyphnet/README.md

 To use the code you simply need to specify the path to your dataset, that can also be a directory containing other directories provided that the load process looks for all the .jpg file inside the given folder.

 ## Ouputs
 After the prediction, you will get some meaningful metrics, such as accuracy, precision, recall, f1 score.
 Moreover you will get also a summary of the performances class by class, thanks to the get_prediction_data function.
-A detailed guide for its use and to choose the parameters you need to pass it can be found in the [utils](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/utils.ipynb) notebook.
+A detailed guide for its use and on how to choose the parameters you need to pass it can be found in the [utils](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/utils.ipynb) notebook.

 ## Authors
 * **Andrea Barucci, MSc, PhD** - *Researcher at the Institute of Applied Physics "Nello Carrara" (IFAC) – National Council of Research (CNR), Sesto Fiorentino, Italy.* Email address: <a.barucci@ifac.cnr.it>